Skip to main content

 Omnifact is a German vendor that positions a Privacy Filter as its main differentiator.
 Incoming prompts are scanned for personal data and automatically masked before being sent to model providers.

-Strengths: Automatic data masking via Privacy Filter, ISO 27001 certified, on-premise option in Enterprise tier, clearly German vendor profile.
+Strengths: Automatic data masking via Privacy Filter, on-premise option in Enterprise tier, clearly German vendor profile.

-Limitations: Limited AI credit in the standard tier, smaller functional ecosystem than multi-model platforms, MCP and workflow support limited.
+Limitations: Limited monthly AI credit for premium models in the Pro tier, smaller functional ecosystem than multi-model platforms, MCP and workflow support limited.

 Target audience: Companies with particularly high protection requirements for personal data, who set a visible technical filter as a selection criterion.